garywongkai/tp/docs/DeveloperGuide.md

 1. Editing a schedule while all persons are being shown

     1. Prerequisites: List some persons using the `list` command.
 All persons in the contact list.
+Assume there are 6 persons in the contact list and each person has 2 schedules

     1. Test case: `editSched 1 schedule/1 s/CS2102 Lessons start/2024-04-17 10:00 end/2024-04-17 15:00`<br>
        Expected: The first schedule for the first person is edited.
 The first schedule now has the title `CS2102 Lessons`,